2015: so, how was it for you?

 March: twiddling my thumbs

 It felt like a quiet month, did March.
 Obviously things must have happened, but I don't seem to have much evidence of that.
-Considering I wrote about having no motivation, it wouldn't be outlandish to assume my own energy levels were running low.
+I did write about having no motivation, my own energy levels were running low.

-A peek back at my blogs for ShellsuitZombie reminded me that I tried a twerkshop and failed miserably at it.
+A peek back at my blogs for ShellsuitZombie reminded me that I poured some of that rare energy into trying a twerkshop... and failed miserably at it.
 The 'twerkshop' was running at the Women of the World (WOW) Festival to celebrate International Women's Day.
 Far from inspiring confidence and power, it gave us all bruised knees.

 April: 'doing' comedy